bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone15.md

 [~] REFACTOR: to have CharCtrl movement actions (eg. sprint, crouch, roll, )
     [+] Initial refactor
-    [ ] add aiming as a move action
+    [+] add aiming as a move action
-    [ ] Factor crouch_percent and aim_percent into movement speed for actions
+    [+] Factor crouch_percent and aim_percent into movement speed for actions [+] Make crouch speed blend as you stand up
-    [ ] extract code from CharCtrl that will never be used by enemies [ ] Refactor: make EnemyManager utilize AbstractEnemyGroup [ ] Implement next_shot_ready feedback sound for pump shotguns [ ] Balance Grenade damage
+    [ ] extract code from CharCtrl that will never be used by enemies [ ] REVIEW: Choreography movement seems to maybe be messed up by changes to ManualCharacterMovement [ ] Refactor: make EnemyManager utilize AbstractEnemyGroup [ ] Implement next_shot_ready feedback sound for pump shotguns [ ] Balance Grenade damage